 From where does the money come?
 From 1956-57 until 1968 the Christian Women's Fellowship groups in Missouri were the primary supporters of this fund.
 Since 1961 the annual support of this fund has exceeded $4,000.
 As of 1969, resources were expanded to include monies from local congregations.
 Therefore, this fund is now a total church opportunity.

-Grants are made for the academic year.
-A check for 1/2 of the grant is made for the fall term and 1/2 for the spring term after the Regional Office receives confirmation from the school that the student is still enrolled as a student.
+Funds will be distributed after the Regional Office receives confirmation from the school that the student is still enrolled as a student.

-- Must be a member of the Christian Church (Disciples of Christ).
+Must be a member of the Christian Church (Disciples of Christ).

-- Current affiliation with a local congregation within the Mid-America Region of the Christian Church (Disciples of Christ) or serving a congregation in the Region.
+Current affiliation with a local congregation within the Mid-America Region of the Christian Church (Disciples of Christ) or serving a congregation in the Region.

-- Preference is given to those attending an accredited seminary.
+Preference is given to those attending an accredited seminary.

-- Continued eligibility will depend upon further need and academic standing.
+Continued eligibility will depend upon further need and academic standing.

-- Both full time and part time seminary and undergraduate students are eligible.
+Both full time and part time seminary and undergraduate students are eligible.

-- High school grades must be such that the student is not on probation for the freshman year.
+High school grades must be such that the student is not on probation for the freshman year.

-- Gifts are made only if a student has declared to the Commission on the Order of Ministry of the Christian Church of Mid-America their intent to enter the Christian ministry.
+Gifts are made only if a student has declared to the Commission on the Order of Ministry of the Christian Church of Mid-America their intent to enter the Christian ministry.

-- Upper-class undergraduates will be given preference, although consideration will be given to other undergraduate students with limited resources.
+Upper-class undergraduates will be given preference, although consideration will be given to other undergraduate students with limited resources.

-- College credits must be acceptable for graduate study in an accredited seminary.
+College credits must be acceptable for graduate study in an accredited seminary.

-- Gifts are made only if a student has declared their intent to enter the Christian ministry and met with the Commission on the Order of Ministry of the Christian Church of Mid-America.
+Gifts are made only if a student has declared their intent to enter the Christian ministry and met with the Commission on the Order of Ministry of the Christian Church of Mid-America.

-- Gifts shall be limited to graduate students who are working toward a graduate degree in Christian ministries.
+Gifts shall be limited to graduate students who are working toward a graduate degree in Christian ministries.